drduh/pwd.sh/README.md

 # Details

-1. The ["pepper"](https://en.wikipedia.org/wiki/Pepper_(cryptography)) is an additional secret value which is generated and displayed once.
-When the optional `PWDSH_PEPPER` option is enabled, this value is appended to the main passphrase to increase its entropy by approximately 120 bits (24 characters from a set of 30).
+1. The ["pepper"](https://en.wikipedia.org/wiki/Pepper_(cryptography)) is an additional string appended to the main passphrase to improve its strength.
+When the `PWDSH_PEPPER` option is enabled, a secret value is generated and displayed once, then saved to the respective file.

     The pepper should be written down (can be transcribed with either [passphrase.html](https://github.com/drduh/YubiKey-Guide/blob/master/passphrase.html) or [passphrase.csv](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/passphrase.csv) template) and stored in a durable location for backup.

     It is the opinion of the author this feature allows the use of a more memorable, weaker main passphrase without compromising overall security, provided the pepper is backed up separately from the safe.

-	**Warning** The pepper file is **not** included in the backup archive - without it, the safe will not be accessible with the main passphrase alone!
-This feature is opt-in and the pepper has no effect unless it is explicitly enabled.
+    **Warning** The pepper file is **not** included in backup archives - without the pepper, the safe will **not** be accessible with the main passphrase alone!
+This feature is opt-in and the pepper has no effect unless explicitly enabled.